Marcelorox/post-typeinstragram/README.md

-# post-typeinstragram
-This Is a project to learn more about React and Type Script I hope to interest you thanks for your visit
+# This Is a project to learn more about React and Type Script I hope to interest you thanks for your visit